Scabies is caused by a tiny mite which digs under the skin and lays eggs. Small blisters grow on the skin above each egg and the skin gets very itchy.

 Check other family members for scabies.

-Once you have killed the scabies mites with the cream, the sores or the rash will stop growing but it will still be itchy for up to 4 weeks.
+Once you have killed the scabies mites with the scabies cream or lotion, the sores or the rash will stop growing but it will still be itchy for up to 4 weeks.

-You may also need to repeat the treatment of the whole family with the insecticide cream.
+You may also need to repeat the treatment of the whole family with the scabies cream or lotion.

 Should I keep my child home from kura or school if they have scabies?

-Your child should stay at home until at least one day after treatment with the insecticide cream.
+Your child should stay at home until at least one day after treatment with the scabies cream.

 Do you have any feedback for KidsHealth?